Inbound Marketing Blogfor Manufacturers and Healthcare Companies

 - This is where you’ll identify issues that inbound marketing could help solve.

 - You also may learn where current marketing efforts aren’t making an impact.

-- Example: “The inability to forecast anything due to COVID – lead times, supplies, etc. – was challenging.”
+- Example: “The inability to forecast anything due to the persistent effects of COVID – lead times, supplies, etc. – was challenging.”

-- Example: “Learning to communicate internally during remote work – this has increased errors and decreased collaboration.”
+- Example: “Learning to communicate internally during remote/hybrid work – this has increased errors and decreased collaboration.”